David-Honisch/Microsoft-Windows/LC2Navigator2020/readme.md

 <img src="https://www.letztechance.org/assets/img/logo-big.svg" alt="logo" />

-## What is "LC2Navigator2020" app?
+## What is "LC2Navigator2022" app?

-It is a News Links Grabbing system based on NodeJS Javascript SQLite.
+It is a local database powered application to persist apps, urls, news based on NodeJS / Electron 14 and SQLite.
 Different technologies used like electron, nodejs, sql, sqlite, html5, jquery and many more...
+Some services will be relocated to java windows service embedded in this application.

 I´ve build an windows artifact and windows installer only in 64 Bit.
 32 Bit is not longer supported.